-In addition to special education services provided in students' home districts, the MCISD operates the Monroe County Educational Center for children with complex developmental disabilities, the Monroe County Transition Center for secondary students with disabilities who polish their personal living and employability skills in real-life settings, and Holiday Camp, which is a summer program that offers enrichment and respite activities for students.
+In addition to special education services provided in students' home districts, the MCISD operates the Monroe County Educational Center for children with complex developmental disabilities, the Monroe County Transition Center for secondary students with disabilities who polish their personal living and employability skills in real-life settings, the Monroe County Hearing Impaired Program which is housed at Ida Public Schools, and Holiday Camp, which is a summer program that offers enrichment and respite activities for students.
 The MCISD also provides academic programming for students in the juvenile justice system at the Monroe County Youth Center.